pyj0310/20251031/README.md

 - NVDA closed at 183.16 with 266,534,400 shares traded.

 ## Efficient Frontier Analysis
 Daily percentage returns were computed from the closing price series for all three tickers on dates where quotes were available for every asset.
-The statistics below are annualized with a 252-trading-day convention.
+The returns were annualized with a 252-trading-day convention, and covariances/volatilities were scaled accordingly.
+All portfolio optimization assumes a 0% risk-free rate.

 ### Annualized Return and Volatility
 | Ticker | Return | Volatility |